ANTH 425/JSISA 427 (Anthropology of the Post-Soviet States)

 Office hours by appointment

-Course readings and activities are organized in modules (which will be linked here when spring quarter begins).
+Course readings and activities are organized in modules.

 Ukraine, geographically the largest country within the European continent, has experienced dramatic changes since it declared its independence from the Soviet Union in 1991.
 Its people have been reinterpreting what it means to be Ukrainian as they contend with the legacies of the Soviet past and the challenges of nation-building, cultural and economic globalization, and war.
 We will place Ukraine and the former USSR in the broader global context by considering how post-Sovietness is, and is not, also post-colonial, and what that means for the diverse population of Ukraine.